long distance parenting plan document with checklist of items to include

 Visitation in a long distance parenting plan

-I’ve written in depth about long distance parenting visitation.
-It differs from normal visitation – well, because of the distance.
-While parents who are not at a distance can simply drive back and forth to pick the kids up, long distance parents can’t do that.
-So you have extended visits, travel and internet visitation or video chat considerations.
-Aside from what is typically in a parenting plan, these considerations must also be worked in.
+DistanceParent.org has written in depth about long distance parenting visitation.
+It differs from normal visitation because of the distance.
+While parents who aren’t far away can simply drive back and forth to pick up the kids, long-distance parents can’t do that.
+So you have extended visits, travel, and internet visitation or video chat considerations.
+Aside from what is typically included in a parenting plan, these considerations must also be incorporated.

-• What special holidays will you have the child?
-Outside of the big ones, consider Mother’s day, Father’s day and birthdays.
+• What special holidays will you celebrate with the child?
+Outside of the big ones, consider Mother’s Day, Father’s Day, and birthdays.

 • Which school vacations will the child spend with you?
 Spring break is an example of a school vacation that is not a holiday.